Summary

 Power of Attorney (POA) Details

 When the owner is not around, they have a person who can legally represent them.
 This person has been granted POA or Power of Attorney by the owner.
-When you are making a Rental Agreement and the owner is not around, you still need to add his details as well as that of the POA.
+When you are making a Rental Agreement and the owner is not around, you still need to add his details as well as those of the POA.
 If this key bit of information is missing your rental agreement would be considered invalid.

 This is a common mistake that people make if you don’t have these details you might end up redoing the whole rental agreement and wasting a lot of time and money.